National Register of Citizenship (NRC): All You need to know

 What is the National Register of Citizenship (NRC)?

 The NRC was first prepared in 1951 to know the citizens, their houses and holdings.
 The demand to update the NRC in the state is being raised by the All Assam Students Union since 1975.

-The Assam accord 1985 promises to detection, deletion name from the electoral rolls and deportation of the Bangladeshi refugees who entered in the state on mid night of March 24, 1971 a day before the Bangladesh war of freedom began.
+The Assam accord 1985 promises to detection, deletion name from the electoral rolls and deportation of the Bangladeshi refugees who entered the state on midnight of March 24, 1971, a day before the Bangladesh war of freedom began.

-The Assam has the population of around 33 million.
+Assam has a population of around 33 million.
 This is the only state which has updated the NRC.
-The process of NRC began on the order of Supreme Court in 2013.
+The process of NRC began on the order of the Supreme Court in 2013.

 Purpose of National Register of Citizenship (NRC)

-The basic purpose of NRC update in the Assam is to identify foreign national and Indian nationals.
+The basic purpose of the NRC update in Assam is to identify foreign nationals and Indian nationals.

 NRC in data:

 The government has spent around 1200 cr rupees on the NRC process, 55000 government officials were involved and 64.4 million documents were examined in the whole process.

 People who are living in Assam before March 25, 1971, considered as the citizens of Assam.
 People had to submit a form with any of the 14 ‘List A’ documents to establish family residence before the cut off date and another ‘List B’ docs to establish ties with the ancestor they belong to.